Trustee Academy Course Information

 Register for more than one course, but not the entire series, as an individual or full board.
 For this option, you will need to register for each course separately online or fill out the paper registration form and mail with payment or fax with a credit card.
 Follow the registration link and select the specific course title for which you want to register.
 If you register for one or more courses but not the full series, you may later upgrade to the full series.

-- Register for the full series of five courses.
+- Register for the full series of six courses.
 This option offers the best pricing and discount.
 Follow this registration link and select "United for Libraries Trustee Academy: Series Webcast Purchase."
 Registration for individual courses or the full series is available for individual or as a full Board of Trustees.
 If registering a full board, one contact person will register on behalf of the board.

 Trustee Academy Courses